Exploring Self-Gravitating Cylindrical Structures in Modified Gravity: Insights from Scalar-Vector-Tensor Theory: Equations of motion

 \section{Equations of motion}

 In the preceding section, we derived the reduced point-like Lagrangian for the cylindrical gravitational objects, as presented in Eq. (\ref{Lfull}).
+To ensure clarity and rigor in deriving the equations of motion, we follow a systematic approach that integrates the boost symmetry principles.
+This approach not only simplifies the form of our metric and gauge field components but also underscores their physical relevance in the context of cylindrical gravitational structures.
+By enforcing boost symmetry, we constrain the metric functions $U$, $K$, and $\pi$ to be functions solely of the radial coordinate $r$, while allowing the gauge field $A$ to retain dependence on both $r$ and the angular coordinate $\varphi$.
+This reduction in degrees of freedom enhances the tractability of our equations, facilitating a more insightful exploration of their physical implications within the framework of SVT theory.
 This reduced Lagrangian comprises four unknown functions denoted as $q^a={U,K,\pi,A}$.
 In the language of dynamics, obtaining the equations of motion (EoMs) is straightforward using the standard Euler-Lagrange equations, which are expressed as follows:

 In the set of equations above, the radial coordinate $r$ assumes the role of time in the dynamical system.
 It is widely acknowledged that this radial coordinate $r$ should be redefined appropriately as another physical radius coordinate to measure the distances between causal events in the spacetime manifold.
 An intriguing polymerization of the equations of motion is presented as follows: